-Cisco, Cisco Systems, the Cisco logo, the Cisco Systems logo, and Scientific Atlanta are registered trademarks or trademarks of Cisco Systems, Inc. and/or its affiliates in the U.S. and certain other countries.
+Cisco, Cisco Systems, and the Cisco Systems logo are registered trademarks of Cisco Systems, Inc. and/or its affiliates in the U.S. and certain other countries.

 Manufactured under license from Dolby Laboratories.
-"Dolby" and the double-D symbol are trademarks of Dolby Laboratories.
+"Dolby" and the double-D symbol are registered trademarks of Dolby Laboratories.